-We broke the conversation workflow into various components.
+We broke the conversation workflow up into various components.
 Each component is defined with a set of editable properties.
-Properties can be some primitive values, arrays (type multiple actually), or other components (children).
-When the developer is creating a component, they also have to create the component definition in which they specify what kind of value property they expect.
-That way GUI can restrict a property to accept a certain type of components (defined by supported interfaces)
+Properties can be some primitive values, arrays, or other components (children).
+When a developer creates a component, they also create the component’s definition in which they specify what kind of values each property expects.
+That way, the GUI can restrict some property to accept only certain types of components (defined by supported interfaces).

 There are several main types of components depending on their role in the workflow.

 Let’s start with conversation blocks, which represent different steps in our conversation.